-Kid zones out what is being said because she’s getting yelled at.
-Kid walks away feeling angry, disappointed, and regretful.
-However, kid is not focused on the wisdom yelled at her, rather the yelling itself.
+Kid zones out what is being said because she’s getting yelled at then walks away feeling angry, disappointed, and regretful.
+However, kid is not focused on the wisdom yelled at her, but rather the yelling itself.

 Mom hates that she had to yell and instantly feels guilty.
-However, the silver lining is that mom feels good about all the wisdom she shared with the kid.
-(Certainly, my daughter will make a change, but why do I always have to yell to get her there?)
+However, the silver lining is that much wisdom was at least shared.
+(I said what I need to say and now, certainly, my daughter will make a change.
+However, why do I always have to yell to get her there?)

 The next day kid repeats the poor choices.